 Frequently Asked Questions

-The Internal Revenue Service says a business should keep its receipts for three years.
-If a business claims any loss during that tax year, the business should keep the relevant receipts for seven years.
+The Internal Revenue Service (IRS) says a business should keep its receipts for three years.
+If a business claims any loss during that tax year, the business should keep the relevant documents for seven years.

-You can make your own receipt using a template.
-You can fill in the blanks to record the details of a specific transaction.
+You can create professional receipts using a template.
+Download our free receipt template and fill in the blanks to record the details of a specific transaction.